Sanitation in ancient Rome: Aqueducts

 The aqueducts provided the large volumes of water that—after serving drinking, bathing, and other needs—flushed through the sewers.
-A system of eleven aqueducts supplied the city with water from as far away as the river Anio.
+A system of eleven aqueducts supplied the city with water from as far away as the Anio River.
 Anio Novus and Aqua Claudia were two of the biggest systems.
 The distribution system was carefully designed so that all waste water drained into the Cloaca Maxima.

 The management and maintenance involved in keeping the aqueducts flowing is well described by Frontinus, a general appointed by the emperor Nerva as water commissioner toward the end of the first century AD.
 He described his work on the distribution system in De aquaeductu published at the end of the first century AD.
 When first appointed, he surveyed and mapped the entire system, and strove to investigate the many abuses of the water supply, such as the act of tapping into pipes illegally.
 He also systematized aqueduct maintenance with gangs of specially trained workmen.
 He also tried to separate the supply, so that the best-quality water went to drinking and cooking, while second-quality water flowed to the fountains, baths, and, finally, sewers.